Irondequoit Eco-Fair 2025

 Activities

-• Mix up a homemade green cleaner
+• Mix up a homemade green cleaner or a dry fertilizer.

 A Frog House

 A Frog House is a center for local Advocacy, worldwide Collaboration, and ecological Education.
 We work on behalf of amphibians and the citizens of upstate New York, advocating for chemical free properties, clean water, and healthy wetlands.
 Our projects include planting trees, restoring vital habitats, and building frog ponds.
+We are an environmental education and advocacy 501c3.

 More information: